 Will Reissued Credit Cards Hurt My Credit Score?

-Generally when a credit card is reissued the lender will report the “date opened” on the new account as the date of the original opening.
-The credit limit and balance on the newly reissued account will likely be the same as the original account.
+Often when a credit card is reissued, the lender will report the “date opened” on the new account as the same date the original account was opened.
+The credit limit and balance on the newly reissued account will likely be the same as well.

-If these data points are the same there will be no impact to the consumer’s credit scores.
-There is a possibility, albeit slight, that a newly reissued credit card might have a brand new “date opened.”
-If that happens then your credit scores could go down a modest amount.
+There is a possibility, albeit slight, that a newly re-issued credit card might have a brand new “date opened.”
+If that happens, your credit scores could go down a modest amount.

-When you add a new date opened to a credit report it lowers the average age of your credit history, which can lead to lower credit scores.
+Again, the score impact has to do with how the new account affects your average age of credit (and possibly the age of your newest account).
+If the re-issued card lowers your average age of credit or creates a younger “newest account”, it might lead to lower credit scores.
 Most credit card issuers are aware of this problem and will avoid it by keeping the same date opened throughout all the reissues of the card.

 - Your card is about to expire.

-- Your credit card was damaged (i.e. the magnetic strip no longer works properly).
+- Your credit card was damaged (i.e. the magnetic strip or chip no longer works properly).

 - You requested for your card to be updated to a different design.
 I did this a few months ago with my Discover Card and everything except for the expiration date was the same.